okuvshynov/vimqq/README.md

 ```
 :QF how would you refactor label2 and label10 functions and extract shared functionality?
 ```
 The fork currently keeps the context of the very first message but modifies the message itself and sends it in the new chat session.
-By doing that we can start chat from scratch, with context only.
+By doing that we can start chat from scratch, but keep context cache.

 We can press 'q' in the chat window and navigate to chat list.
 We'll see two separate chats: